iCliniq Logo

 What Is COVID-19 and How Does It Spread?

 COVID-19 is a viral disease caused by the coronavirus that started ruining the world in December 2019.
-This virus spread worldwide and has ended us in a pandemic.
+This virus spread worldwide and has ended in a pandemic.
 Usually, a particular disease will commonly occur in the elderly or small kids.
-But, COVID-19 did not spare anyone.
+But COVID-19 did not spare anyone.
 It affects all the age groups, even the younger people.
-COVID-19 in itself does not have a nature to show its virulence on the youngsters.
+COVID-19 does not have a nature to show its virulence to youngsters.
 The negligence of youngsters in maintaining self-discipline and social discipline has to be blamed for this.
 This disease spreads through salivary and nasal secretions through the hands, nose, and mouth.
 It is an individual's responsibility to keep the ways of entry very hygienic.
-So, it is necessary to wash your hands often and keep them always clean.
+So, washing hands often and keeping them always clean is necessary.

 How Can Smoke Influence COVID-19?

 Although several reasons like coping, stress relief, social get together, and fun have been stated by youngsters to continue their habit of smoking, this does not seem like a positive coping mechanism.
 Smoking causes a lot of issues to health.
-In addition, tobacco smoking individuals are also more prone to COVID-19.
+In addition, tobacco-smoking individuals are also more prone to COVID-19.
 When they smoke Hookah, there is a possibility of transmitting the virus from one person to another.
 Even if they use contaminated cigarettes, the virus can get inside the body.
 If the youngster follows the ritual of sharing the same cigarettes with friends, then the risk is even higher.
 Smoking can decrease the lung capacity of the smoker.
 This can make the person more susceptible to respiratory infections.
 As compensation for cigarettes, the trend of e-cigarettes is increasing.
 It is just another replication of cigarette smoking.
 Using an e-cigarette is known as vaping.
-The vapers have an increased risk of heart diseases and associated lung disorders.
-We all know that respiratory infections are the cause of COVID-19.
+The vapers have an increased risk of heart disease and associated lung disorders.
+It is known that respiratory infections are the cause of COVID-19.
 The risk of these respiratory infections increases with the usage of e-cigarettes.
 Some might feel using smokeless tobacco is safe.
-But, since it involves a certain degree of hand and mouth contact, even this might be risky.
+However, since it involves a certain degree of hand-and-mouth contact, this might even be risky.

 How Can Alcohol Affect COVID-19?